madrisan/nagios-plugins-linux/README.md

 * -w, --warning PERCENT: warning threshold
 * -c, --critical PERCENT: critical threshold
 * -f, --cpufreq: show the CPU frequency characteristics
+* -m, --no-cpu-model: do not display the cpu model in the output message
 * -i, --cpuinfo: show the CPU characteristics (for debugging)
 * -v, --verbose: show details for command-line debugging (Nagios may truncate output)
 * delay is the delay between updates in seconds (default: 1sec)